prominence-eosc/docs/quick-start.md

 # Quick start
 Here we demonstrate running all PROMINENCE components on a single node.
 Each service is run in a Docker container.
-To keep things simple we will use host networking so everything can communicate over localhost.
+To keep things as simple as possible here we use host networking so everything can communicate over localhost.

 Copy the repository containing the required example config files:
 ```